wendywarren/ac-type/_assignment4/index.md

 With increased flexibility comes increased complexity.
 We'll be juggling with more balls at a time, so it's easier to drop one.
 That's why we need to be methodical in our process.

-We'll design magazine pages considering the following:
+We'll design newsletter pages considering the following:

 Content Inventory
 : As a cook needs to know what ingredients they have at their disposal, we need to inventory our content.